 - Setting up the rental on Turo was easy, communicating with the car owner was painless

 - All together, it cost around $100 for a 24-hour rental

-- The price seems on-par with normal rentals, but there is a much wider selection of cars
+- The price seems on-par with normal rentals, but there is a much wider variety of cars

 - If you want to try Turo, click here to make a Turo account.
 I may receive a commission for referring you.

 - Start by creating a Turo account